-From amending the partnership documents to working with lawyers, it is important to consider all of the potential scenarios that need to be covered to ensure that the transaction is set up securely.
+From amending the partnership documents to working with lawyers, it is important to consider every potential scenario to ensure that the transaction is set up securely.

 Many transitioning doctors choose to sell to an associate.
-This can be one of the easiest ways to transition as an associate will already be familiar with your practice as well as the patients and the staff.
+This can be one of the easiest methods to sell your practice since an associate is already familiar with your business, patients and staff.
 However, any transition process is complex.
-There are countless aspects and details to consider when transitioning that can be overlooked or may be confusing without the guidance of a transitions expert.
+Without the guidance of a transitions expert there are countless aspects and details that may be confusing or overlooked altogether.

-Many dentists today are looking for options to expand their practices as it is becoming more difficult to profitably run a single practice in saturated markets.
-Merging your practice with an established and reputable one is a great transition opportunity.
-If handled properly, this transition process can be a very smooth way to maximize profits with better management.
+It is becoming more difficult these days to profitably run a single practice in saturated markets.
+As a result, many dentists today are looking for options to expand their practices.
+Merging with an established and reputable practice is a great opportunity.
+If handled properly, this transition process can allow you to maximize profits with better management.

-Given the amount of investors looking to invest in dental groups and the higher multiples these groups are receiving, it is an attractive notion to partner with a group of other practices and sell together.
-While it sounds great in theory it can be difficult to execute.
-We encourage prospective sellers to interview multiple former clients of any group who is offering this service to ensure they have a track record of success in this regard.
+There is a large amount of investors looking to invest in dental groups, and many are receiving higher multiples these groups are receiving.
+Partnering with a group of other practices sounds great in theory, but it can be difficult to execute.
+We encourage prospective sellers to interview former clients of any group offering this service to ensure they have a track record of success in this regard.

 Below Are a Few Tips for Prospective Sellers Considering the Value of Their Practice

-There will be lots of parties with opinions, most of which are wrong.
-We commonly hear of outsiders who try to apply a rule of thumb which can sound impressive and tends to signal a lack of actual understanding of the process.
+There are plenty of parties with bad advice.
+We commonly hear of outsiders who try to apply an impressive sounding rule of thumb that signals a lack of actual understanding of the process.

 Make sure that you discuss with your advisor early any preconceptions from the start.
 Also know that each office is different and that your practice is unlikely to sell for the same multiple of other practices in different specialties, different geographies, with different financials, or with different client mixes.

-Selling your practice for many can be a combination of buying a car, sending a child to college, and retiring.
+For many people, selling a practice can be a combination of buying a car, sending a child to college, and retiring.
 For many this is a significant portion of their retirement and will have an impact on future quality of life.
-Needless to say it can bring to the surface many emotions, fears, and doubts.
-An experienced advisor has worked through these with many clients and understands how to help you through whatever comes up.
+Many emotions, fears, and doubts can arise.
+An experienced advisor has worked through these before and understands how to help clients through whatever turmoil may arise.

-Additionally the complexity of the transaction can lead to many fits and starts.
-Multiple parties are involved helping both the buyer and the seller each of whom have specific needs and timelines which can be tricky to sync.
+Additionally, the complexity of the transaction can lead to fits and starts.
+Multiple parties are involved with helping both the buyer and the seller, each of whom have specific needs and timelines.
+Synching these can be tricky.

-Also on the interpersonal front, significant negotiations often take place between the buyer and seller and a delicate balance needs to be struck between this back and forth given the need for both parties to work together afterwards.
+On the interpersonal front, significant negotiations often take place between the buyer and seller.
+Since both parties must work together afterwards, a delicate balance must be struck between this back and forth process.

-We recommend our clients work with an attorney who has experience with healthcare dental transitions.
-These are complicated transactions that require specialized knowledge and working with an inexperienced attorney can be both costly and painful.
-Additionally we encourage the buyer to also work with an attorney who has experience in dental transitions.
+We recommend our clients work with an attorney who has experience with dental transitions.
+These are complicated transactions that require specialized knowledge, and working with an inexperienced attorney can be both costly and painful.
 This will help protect both parties and significantly increase the likelihood of a successful transition.

-From the start, we will be there to guide you every step of the way.
-We will make sure that your practice is appraised in the manner that best suits your personal situation and can also help market your practice to help you find the best potential buyers, set up interviews with potential candidates, and oversee contract negotiations.
+We will guide you every step of the way to ensure that your practice is appraised in the manner that best suits your personal situation.
+We also help market your practice to find the best potential buyers, set up interviews with potential candidates, and oversee contract negotiations.
 With decades of experience in the industry and the utmost respect for confidentiality, you can rest assured that your business will always be in good hands with us.